Home Compare MS vs SOFI

 Morgan Stanley vs SoFi Technologies: Which Stock Looks Stronger in 2026?

-Morgan Stanley holds the cleaner structural position, with the lead spread across stability and valuation.
+Morgan Stanley holds the cleaner structural position, with the lead spread across stability and profitability.
 SoFi Technologies does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Morgan Stanley is in better shape — its trend is intact while SoFi Technologies's trend has broken down.
 That puts structure and market broadly in agreement — Morgan Stanley's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity